 If using goofiboot (Solus): sudo nano -w /etc/kernel/cmdline Insert the following line: initcall_blacklist=dw_i2c_init_driver Save the file. sudo clr-boot-manager update Reboot and test!

-If using systemd-boot (Pop_OS): sudo nano -w /etc/kernelstub/configuration Insert the following line: "initcall_blacklist=dw_i2c_init_driver",Do not miss the trailing comma!
+If using systemd-boot (Pop_OS): sudo nano -w /etc/kernelstub/configuration Insert the following line: "initcall_blacklist=dw_i2c_init_driver",Unless it is the final item in the list, do not miss the trailing comma!
 Save the file. sudo kernelstub Reboot and test!

 All I can say about that is, Thank you, God!
 The Holidays are so stressful.
 We started out with Elliott’s birth, then Todd’s birthday.
 We followed that up with Christmas, which we were planning on having at Donna’s parents, but since her dad had the flu we ended up staying home.
 We got to see my brothers, his wife and son, and my other brother on Christmas Eve.
 We actually got to go to our own Church’s Christmas Eve mass, which was kind of awesome.

 Between Christmas and New Year’s Eve, we had Donna’s dad’s Christmas Party.
 Her dad was better by then, and so we all went and had a good time.
 It turns out that Todd had the flu all that time, and so we ended up making my brother and his family, and then my family in Michigan sick with flu….
 Ugh.
 Then I ended up getting the flu, and so we ended up staying home for New Year’s and Preston’s birthday… Then we had Christmas with Donna’s parents the following weekend.
 I had a sore throat the entire time…turned out to be strep.
 We finally all got better.